lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-Note: As an extension must only be included once in a certificate, see {{Section 4.2 of RFC5280}}, it is RECOMMENDED to include the PKCS#10 attribute or the CRMF extension only once in a CSR.
+Note: As an extension must only be included once in a certificate, see {{Section 4.2 of RFC5280}}, it is RECOMMENDED to include the or the CRMF extension only once in a CSR.

 ~~~ aasvg
  +-------------------+